Non-invasive and noise-robust light focusing using confocal wavefront shaping: Results

-In \figref{fig:big_area} we use the recovered wavefront shaping modulation to image a wide area rather than a single spot.
-For that we excite a wide area and use a correction only at the imaging arm.
+We use the recovered wavefront shaping modulation to image a wide area rather than a single spot.
+In \figref{fig:big_area} we demonstrate results for a thin brain slice beyond chicken breast and parafilm.
+For that, we excite a wide area and use a correction only at the imaging arm.
 Due to the memory effect~\cite{Judkewitz14,osnabrugge2017generalized}, the same modulation can allow us to image a small local patch rather than a single spot.
-With the correction, the neuron is observed with a much higher contrast and even the axons (thin lines around the neuron) emerging from it, whose emission is much weaker, can be partially observed.
-As our SLMs are placed in the Fourier plane of the system and not at a plane conjugate to the sample itself as suggested by~\cite{Mertz:15}, we tilt-shift the modulated pattern to image a somewhat wider area, as explained in~\cite{Dror22}.
+With the correction, the neuron is observed with a much higher contrast and even the axons (thin lines around the neuron) emerging from it, whose emission is much weaker, can be partially observed. \textbf{ Additional results are provided in supplementary file}.
+We note that noise is less visible in the aberrated images of \figref{fig:big_area}(a), because these images are captured with a much longer exposure compared to the optimization images in \figref{fig:noise_conv}.
+While it is possible to capture a few noise-free images of such targets, it is not possible to do that for all the optimization iterations without bleaching.
+In \figref{fig:big_area} we mark with an arrow some points at which the algorithm has converged.
+One could see a darker spot as such points have bleached during optimization.